jekhi5/ImageProcessor/USEME.md

 can simply pass the relevant command to the model.
 Some commands also interact with the file system, like `SaveImage` and `LoadImage`.

-The `ImageEditorCommand` interface also facilitates the transfer of data from the model to the controller, as it returns a status method for each command, which is generated using details normally invisible to the controller.
+- The `ImageEditorCommand` interface also facilitates the transfer of data from the model to the controller, as it returns a status method for each command, which is generated using details normally invisible to the controller.
 This way, the controller can tell if anything else needs to be done.

+- The `PixelOperator` interface represents either a Kernel or Color Transformation operation.
+While these have different functions, they have the same general form (i.e. applying a matrix to a pixel on an image, and subsequently returning a new pixel).

 #### View